andydevs/blog/_drafts/2017-11-07-pythondecoratorsmd.markdown

 cos = elementwise(cos)
 ```

-Our functions are back to being nice again!
+And with that, our functions are back to being nice again!
 All thanks to the wonderful properties of first-class closure wrapper functions.

 But oh no, my friend, python does not stop there.
 This code isn't pretty enough!
-Python has a better way of writing this.
+We have a better way of writing this.

 ## BOOM!
 Decorators!